felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 requires a system of your own creation that will make learning a joyful experience to you**.

 Don't worry.
 I will do everything I can to help you get there smoothly.

-In this text, I will tell you my story: how I discovered I had learning anxiety, the impact it had on my life, and the techniques I developed to work through it.
-If you experience learning anxiety, my hope is that this text will make you realize that you are not alone and that there is a way out.
+I will tell you my story: how I discovered I had learning anxiety, the impact it had on my life, and the techniques I developed to work through it.

+If you experience
+learning anxiety, my hope is to make you realize you are not alone and that there is a way out.
 You can overcome any obstacle that stands in your way, and you can even have fun while doing it.
 You might rediscover yourself and the world around you like you never have before.
 All it takes is the willingness to fail and learn from  honest mistakes.
 And, perhaps, the urge to read a book or two.
-Or {{< n_books
+Or {{< n_books >}}.
->}}.

-I sincerely hope this text will bring value to your life.

-=L

-**P.S.** Don't feel bad if you don't finish reading this text in its entirety.
-Perhaps I didn't make it engaging enough, or too rambly.
-You have full permission to blame the author if you lose interest.
-:slightly_smiling_face: If I may ask a small favor in return, just post a comment at the bottom of this page or [send me an email](mailto:felix@felixleger.com) to let me know how far you made it, so that I have an idea of which section needs improving.
-Thank you for your help!
+Ready?
+Let's begin.

 ---